From the Big Land: Music of Makkovik, Featuring Gerald Mitchell

 • interview with Labrador lyricist, Byron Chaulk, describing the miraculous day he and Gerald created 14 songs in one afternoon

-• 40-page accompanying booklet with detailed song notes and history of music in the Labrador community; photos; reproductions of Gerald Mitchell's artistic work; personal memoirs and oral narratives from Makkovik residents
+• detailed song notes and history of music in the Labrador community; photos; reproductions of Gerald Mitchell’s artistic work; personal memoirs and oral narratives from Makkovik residents

-To order a copy of From the Big Land, click here.
+To order your copy of From the Big Land, click here.

 One of only three songs texts composed by Gerald Mitchell himself, this song conveys nostalgia for lost places and ways of the past, similar to many others that emerged in the 1970s.